in-solubilia/insolubilia.github.io/content/posts/IKKF.md

 Future Goals:

-- Add save support for other filetypes
 - Add ability to take .html files, such as the ones captured by [Shiori](https://github.com/go-shiori/shiori)
-- Add ability to take epub files
-- Add support for displaying and pausing on images
 - Add user input for enabling/disabling/adjusting the extra punctuation and long word pauses
+- Add user input to fully pause on images or wait for a selected # of seconds before continuing
 - The time estimate is for sure busted, need to fix
 - Add easily accessible download link for offline use
 - Add option to have a longer pause for numbers/statistics
 - Add option to have "focus" letter in center of word chunk
 - Add full hover tooltips
-- Add post-creation edit to manual notes
-- Add reverse/undo functionality to the note expansion buttons
 - Add mobile support?
 - Fix remaining CSS funkiness...